Description

 Here are some key facts about Paramedical occupations in Prince Edward Island:

-- Approximately 200 people work in this occupation.
+- Approximately 150 people worked in this occupation in May 2021.

 - Paramedical occupations mainly work in the following sectors: